RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/logic/logic.rst

 .. image:: Slika_09_LA.png

-To use the Logic analyzer without the extension module (Basic Logic Analyzer) you need to be more careful in connecting the Logic analyzer probes to the extension connector E1 on the STEMLab board.
+To use the Logic analyzer without the extension module (Logic Analyzer Basic) you need to be more careful in connecting the Logic analyzer probes to the extension connector :ref:`E1 <E1>` on the STEMLab board.
 The pins used for Logic analyzer board are shown in picture below.

 .. note::

-    Using directly the GPIO expansion connector E1 pins of the STEMLab board w orks only with STEMlab 125-10!
+    Using directly the GPIO expansion connector :ref:`E1 <E1>` pins of the STEMLab board w orks only with STEMlab 125-10!
 Picture bellow(left) shows connection for the STEMlab 125 – 10 board.

 .. image:: Slika_10_LA.png